 All studies identified through database searching were retrieved and then imported and stored in Covidence.
 Duplicates were automatically removed using Covidence’s build-in feature.
 The titles and abstracts of the identified studies were double screened by 12 reviewers to determine if they met the inclusion criteria.
 The full texts of eligible studies were then retrieved and assessed independently by two reviewers based on our main research questions and the inclusion and exclusion criteria.
 Any disagreements were resolved through discussion or with the intervention of a third reviewer.

 In the data extraction phase, 11 reviewers were involved.
 Two independent reviewers extracted the relevant information from the selected studies into the data extraction chart that we created in Covidence.
 Any disagreements between reviewers were resolved through discussion and validated by JS and CMT.
-The data chart included the following items: bibliographical reference, study location, data collection, information about invited and actual participants in the study, age used in the analysis or results of the study, information about whether the participants included both young and older people, and both older adults and workers, gender, population, social support, type of social support, the digital tools used and type of digital tools.
+The data chart included the following items: bibliographical reference, study location, data collection, information about invited and actual participants in the study, age used in the analysis or results of the study, information about whether the participants included both young and older people, and both older adults and workers, gender, population, social support, type of social support, the digital technologiesused and type of digital technologies.
 Additionally, we extracted data about main theories and instruments used in the studies.
 Extracted data were exported to Microsoft Excel, analysed and presented using descriptive statistics, with a narrative summary presented below.

 Quality assessment